mdavidson58/iox-logger/README.md

 docker pull mdavidson58/iox_logger:2.5

-You can also build the docker image using the command from the local directory: docker build . docker commit "containername" "dockerimagename" ioxclient docker package dockerimagename .
+You can also build the docker image using the command from the local directory:

+docker build .
+docker commit "containername" "dockerimagename"

+With the package.yaml from the git repository in the same directory run: ioxclient docker package dockerimagename .

+You can now upload to GMM.